flaviostutz/co-coder/examples/sample-complete-prompt.md

 1. Analyse the request, but don't generate any codes yet

-2. Which additional files would you want to see its contents to help you improving the solution?
+2. Which additional files would you want to see its contents to help you improving the solution but you didn't have access yet?
 Answer with the list of files ordered by relevance (most relevant first).
-Only request files that you didn't receive yet and limit this list to the 20 most important files.
+Include only files with relevance score >= 4.
+Limit this list to the 20 most important files.

 3. After you receive the required files, proceed with code generation starting the output with "outcome: code-generated"